 How to Prevent Cavities

 Tooth decay poses serious problems for all age groups.
 From serious pain to loss of teeth, poor oral hygiene can have various negative and long-term implications.
 Cavities, the most common type of tooth decay, can be avoided by taking the right approach to oral health.
-Here are some of the best suggestions from a top dentist near you to help prevent cavities for a healthier smile today.
-If you would like to discuss your dental health or need to schedule a dental check up contact a top dentist in Essex County today and they will be happy to see you.
+Here are some of the best suggestions from the best local dentists to help prevent cavities for a healthier smile today.
+If you would like to discuss your dental health or need to schedule a dental check up contact a dentist near you today and they will be happy to see you.

 Keep Your Teeth Healthy